lanl/LaGriT/docs/pages/release_notes/lagrit_release_notes_V3.200.md

 ## LaGriT V3.108 July 2016

-The was the Last version released under Open Distribution license LA-CC-2012-084 before change to Open Source.
+The was the Last version released under Open Distribution license LA-CC-2012-084 before Open Source.\
 This code was tagged in Mercurial as V3.108 and used to start open-source repository on github.

-This merges student Mikita's V3.106 WIN development with master.
+- This merges student Mikita's V3.106 WIN code to enable compile using cygwin.

-Mikita comments and updates to mercurial/trac repository include:

 - Added top level python control suite, and standarized level02 output files.

-- The windows version of LaGrit is compiled using cygwin by Mikita.
-See instructions.txt and cmake-script.
+See instructions.txt and cmake-script. \

-    - changed both opsys.h and type_sizes.h to account for win64 and changed define for SIZEOF_LONG
+- Files changed for WIN are opsys.h and type_sizes.h to account for win64 and changed define for SIZEOF_LONG

 ```
         file: opsys.h